facebookresearch/hydra/website/docs/experimental/callbacks.md

     def on_job_start(self, config: DictConfig, **kwargs: Any) -> None:
         """
-        Called in both RUN and MULTIRUN modes inside a Hydra job; before running application code.
+        Called in both RUN and MULTIRUN modes, once for each Hydra job (before running application code).
         """
         ...